williamtriinh/kinaxis-hackathon-2020/README.md

 ## Kinaxis Hackathon 2020

 ## Installing
-Clone this git repository and run `$ npm install` to install neccessary node modules.
+Clone this git repository and run `$ npm install` to install necessary node modules.

 ## Development
 When making changes, run the following command from the root directory: